ssfwshutterbug/task/README.md

 2. then add task

     ```shell
-    task add 'It is time to eat'
+    task add 'It is time to rebuild'
     ```

 3. check task